arpangroup/terraform-aws/10_lambda/README.md

 }
 ````

+## FAQs
-1. How many maximum lambda function I can create in an account?
+1. **How many maximum lambda function I can create in an account?** - 1,000 functions per region (default)
-2. What is concurrency?
+   - **Default Account-Level Concurrency Limit**: 1,000 concurrent executions per AWS region.
+   - **Function-Level Concurrency Limits**: By default, Lambda functions share the account-level concurrency pool, meaning each function can potentially use all of the available concurrency
+   - **Lambda deployment package size limits** (50 MB for direct uploads, 250 MB for S3 uploads).
+   - **Lambda invocation payload size limits** (6 MB for synchronous invocations, 256 KB for asynchronous invocations).
+2. **How to Autoscale LambdaFunction?** AWS Lambda automatically scales by design  to handle varying traffic loads without needing any manual intervention.
+3. **How to ensure Lambda function can be execute with valid Authentication Header?** [answer](README-lambda_authentication.md)
+4. **LambdaFunction in Java Vs Python performance comparison** [answer](README-lambda_with_python_vs_java.md)
-3. Create a Lambda function which will run every day at 10am and check
+5. Create a Lambda function which will run every day at 10am and check
    - if there is any new user created
    - If any additional permission added to an existing IAM Roles
    - If there is any GP2 based EBS volume in any account
    - Also notify the result
-4. How to Autoscale LambdaFunction?
-Is it possible?
-5. How to ensure Lambda function can be execute with valid Authentication Header
-6. LambdaFunction in Java Vs Python performance comparison
-7. Create Lambda Function in a specific VPC?
-8. ** What is Concurrency in Lambda Function?**
-   - What is maximum concurrency?
-   - Pricing for extra concurrency?
-9. **Automate the Environment variables for Lambda function using Terraform or CI/CD pipeline**
-10. Asynchronous Invocation
-11. Send LambdaFunction Logs to CloudWatch
-12. Database Proxies
-13. State Machine